zachsturg/CapStone-Project/README.md

 # CapStone-Project
 My final capstone project.
 Fish image classification using convolutional neural networks.
+Four classes of fish from the WildFish dataset were used for this work.
+Three models consisting of 3, 4, and 5 convolutional layer networks were constructed.
+Each was trained and compared on both 64x64x3 and 128x128x3 image sizes.
+Of these, the best performing model was the 4 convolutional layer trained on 128x128x3 data with an accuracy of 92%.